xeedev1/wbl-w2/L3/javascript-basics.md

 - Can update content without refreshing the page
 - Works with HTML and CSS to create dynamic websites

-Think of JavaScript as the conductor of an orchestra:
+Think of JavaScript as the engine of a car:
-- HTML is like the sheet music (structure)
+- HTML is like the car's frame and body (structure)
-- CSS is like the musicians' appearance (styling)
+- CSS is like the paint job and interior design (styling)
-- JavaScript is the conductor who makes everything work together (interactivity)
+- JavaScript is the engine that makes everything move and work (interactivity)

 #### **Why Learn JavaScript?**
 1. **Essential for Web Development**: Every modern website uses JavaScript